Ideal Customers – finding them and marketing to them is the KEY to really ramping up YOUR small business!

 (Check out Simon Sinek’s TED talk video to help you figure out your ‘Why’ message!)

 I needed to find a way to speak directly to the cares and concerns of a PARTICULAR woman – one of my ideal customers.
 A woman who really needed the products I had.
 A woman who had problems I could solve, needs that my products could fill.

 “You can’t be everything to everyone, but you can be something to someone.” ~ Andrew Davis

 But who was that woman?
 How could I find her, and what would I “say” to her when I did find her?

-Finally, though, I discovered ‘Awesome Angie!’
+Finally, though, I discovered my first ideal customer – ‘Awesome Angie!’
 Let me introduce you!

 Ideal Customer Profile – Awesome Angie

-To give you an idea of just how specific you want to get with this, here are just a FEW things that describe my dream customer (the full profile is MUCH more extensive!):
+To give you an idea of just how specific you want to get with this, here are just a FEW things that describe one of my ideal customers (the full profile is MUCH more extensive!):